tylabs/dovehawk/README.md

 Threat Hunting with Bro and MISP

-This modules uses the the built-in Bro Intelligence Framework to load and monitor signatures from MISP automatically.
-Indicators are downloaded from MISP every 6 hours and hits, called sightings are reported back to MISP immediately.
+This module uses the the built-in Bro Intelligence Framework to load and monitor signatures from MISP automatically.
+Indicators are downloaded from MISP every 6 hours and hits, called sightings, are reported back to MISP immediately.
 The module also includes a customized version of Jan Grashoefer's expiration code to remove indicators after 7 hours after they are deleted from MISP.

 Indicators are downloaded automatically every 6 hours.
 Indicators should expire after 7 hours if removed from MISP.